 - Brief Lives(Recommended)

 - Tygers (Recommended)

 - Whatever Happened To The Man Of Tomorrow?
 (Recommended)

 - Byblows Part Three (Recommended)

 Phantom Stranger: “Blunting the sharp pebbles of memory with ten thousand years of footsteps, I walk.”

 Dark and gritty to the core, while some may be disturbing, you can not deny how intriguing they get.
 The science-fiction elements are somewhat realistic, while the moral decisions are artistically subjective in a good way.
 Getting weird at points, you can point out some methods authorized by Moore that influenced his later would well-known work in Watchmen and/or V for Vendetta.

-Overall, even though this back when it was a released as a cash-grab by DC spawning more collection books, it has the potential to be valuable one day soon.
-Being one of the last graphic novels on my shelf to review, I either need to buy more or more likely to borrow from a friend who has some recommendations for me.
+Overall, even though this is back when it was released as a cash-grab by DC spawning more collection books, it has the potential to be valuable one day soon.
+Being one of the last graphic novels on my shelf to review, I either need to buy more or am more likely to borrow from a friend who has some recommendations for me.